joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 For here is love:

->Genesis 3:15 (CSB) I will put hostility between you and the woman, and between your offspring and her offspring.
+>Genesis 3:15 I will put hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.

 And here is love:

->Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”
+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

 And here is love:

->2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.
+>2 Corinthians 5:21 He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 And here is love:

->Ezekiel 11:19–20 (CSB) I will give them integrity of heart and put a new spirit within them; I will remove their heart of stone from their bodies and give them a heart of flesh, so that they will follow my statutes, keep my ordinances, and practice them.
+>Ezekiel 11:19–20 I will give them integrity of heart and put a new spirit within them; I will remove their heart of stone from their bodies and give them a heart of flesh, so that they will follow my statutes, keep my ordinances, and practice them.
 They will be my people, and I will be their God.

 And here is love:

->John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+>John 3:16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

 And here is love:

->Romans 8:1 (CSB) Therefore, there is now no condemnation for those in Christ Jesus,
+>Romans 8:1 Therefore, there is now no condemnation for those in Christ Jesus,

 And here is love:

->Romans 8:38–39 (CSB) For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.
+>Romans 8:38–39 For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.

 And here is love:

->Romans 9:25-26 (CSB) As it also says in Hosea,
+>Romans 9:25-26 As it also says in Hosea,
 >I will call Not My People, My People,
 >and she who is Unloved, Beloved.
 >And it will be in the place where they were told,